Surgical Device Design

 Smallfry designers spent hours observing surgeons in the operating theatre.
 It became clear that a small annoyance during an 8hr operation could build up to become substantial pain for the surgeon.
 Testing prototypes was essential for creating an interface that avoided these annoyances and creating a system that surgeons could instinctively utilise.

-Smallfry’ s user centred approach to robotics made the transformation from ‘hands-on’ expert interventions to robot assisted surgery an intuitive one for surgeons.
+Smallfry’ s user centred approach to robotics and surgical device design made the transformation from ‘hands-on’ expert interventions to robot assisted surgery an intuitive one for surgeons.
 Smallfry’s engineering team then defined and sourced all the necessary mechanical components, working alongside ICL robotic expertise to build the first production batch.
 Having been CE marked the product went on to perform very well in clinical trials.
 It now serves as a successful example of how University IP can translate into an effective ‘Spin Out’ opportunity.